The best museums in New York State in September 2025

 Tupper Lake, NY

-The Wild Center , formerly known as the Natural History Museum of the Adirondacks , is a natural history center in Tupper Lake, New York , near the center of New York state's Adirondack Park .
+The Wild Center, previously known as the Natural History Museum of the Adirondacks, is a natural history center located in Tupper Lake, New York.
+It is situated near the heart of New York state's Adirondack Park.
+This location offers a unique blend of indoor and outdoor experiences, making it an interesting destination for those interested in natural history and the great outdoors.

 Theodore Roosevelt Birthplace National Historic Site